 - Butter – adds flavor, holds the seasonings onto the skin and helps create a golden brown, crispy skin

-- Turkey rub – I like to use my homemade all-purpose seasoning, but you can use your favorite poultry rub.
-If using single herbs, I suggest using sage, basil, oregano, rosemary, garlic and onion powder (omit for low-FODMAP) salt and pepper.
+- Turkey rub – I like to use my homemade all-purpose seasoning, or you can use your favorite poultry rub.
+If using single herbs, I suggest sage, basil, oregano, rosemary, garlic and onion powder (omit for low-FODMAP) salt and pepper.
+Try using a savory Coffee rub to add a deep, rich flavor.

-- Fresh aromatics – these are to put in the cavity during roasting.
+- Fresh aromatics – to put in the cavity during roasting.
 The flavors steam and infuse into the meat.
 See above for my favorite aromatics.

 Instructions

-Learning how to prepare and roast a turkey in a convection oven is very simple:
+Learning how to prepare and roast a turkey with a convection oven is very simple:

 Pat the skin dry.
 This allows the butter to adhere to the surface.

-Season the cavity with rub and stuff with aromatics.
+Season the cavity with rub and stuff loosley with aromatics.

 Brush with melted butter.